Friends and Foes: Conditional Occurrence Rates of Exoplanet Companions and their Impact on Radial Velocity Follow-up Surveys: Methods

-is determined for each system.
-We emphasize that we choose to work with errors in measuring $K$, instead of directly in planet mass, throughout this paper.
+Our choice of computing the $N_{\rm obs}$ required for measuring $K_{\rm cond}$ to within 20\% of the true value is motivated by \citet{2019ApJ...885L..25B}, who recommend a $\pm 20\%$ mass precision for detailed atmospheric analyses of transiting planets based on simulations of JWST transmission spectra for most (i.e. terrestrial) planets.
+We also consider an accuracy of 10\% for some cases (\S\ref{discussion:Venus}).
+However, we emphasize that we choose to work with errors in measuring $K$, instead of directly in planet mass, throughout this paper.
 The uncertainty of inferring a planet's mass is also a function of the uncertainties in the other parameters in equation \ref{eq_K} (most notably orbital eccentricity and stellar mass).
 In particular, stellar mass uncertainties are often on the order of $\sim 7\%$, but can be much higher \citep{2020AJ....159..280B}.
+Thus, an accuracy of 20\% in planet mass would likely require even more observations than what we compute in this study.